Ankylosing spondylitis

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-But doctors believe that genetics may play a role, because ankylosing spondylitis tends to run in families.
+Since AS tends to run in families, genetics may play a role.
 Also, 9 out of 10 people with ankylosing spondylitis have the same gene, called human leucocyte antigen B27 (HLA-B27).
+But not everyone with this gene gets AS.

 When should I see my doctor?

-If you have lower back pain or other signs that could be ankylosing spondylitis, you should see a doctor.
-They can help you get a diagnosis and start treatment.
+If you have lower back pain that lasts more than 3 months or other signs that could be ankylosing spondylitis, you should see a doctor.
+Your doctor can help you get a diagnosis and start treatment.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.